Shadrach Bond

-Early life
+Early life and career

-Bond was born in 1773 in Frederick, Maryland.
-He had twelve Illinois Country connections through his uncle, also, named Shadrach Bond, a scout with George Rogers Clark's Illinois Regiment in the American Revolutionary War.
-Because they held some of the same offices in Illinois, the two Bonds are sometimes confused; the uncle is usually known as Shadrach Bond, Sr. The young Bond learned from his uncle of the rich farmland of the Illinois Territory, and emigrated to the American Bottom, an especially fertile section of the Mississippi River basin.
-Bond would be an Illinois farmer for the remainder of his life.
+Bond was born in 1773 in Frederick, Maryland the son of Nicodemus, a landowner, and Rachel (Stevenson) Bond.
+He had nine siblings like Benjamin, though most of the siblings' identities are unknown.
+He had twelve Illinois Country connections through his uncle, also named Shadrach Bond, a scout with George Rogers Clark's Illinois Regiment in the American Revolutionary War.
+Because they held some of the same offices in Illinois, the two Bonds are sometimes confused; the uncle is usually known as Shadrach Bond, Sr. The young Bond learned from his uncle of the rich farmland of the Illinois Territory and emigrated to the American Bottom, an especially fertile section of the Mississippi River basin.
+In 1794, Bond's family would move to what is now Monroe County where he would be an Illinois farmer for the remainder of his life, his labor was overshadowing his rather plain education.
 Shadrach Bond was made a Freemason in Temple Lodge No. 26, Reisters Town, Baltimore County, Maryland.
 When he moved to Illinois, he became a member of lodge The Western Star Lodge No. 107, Kaskaskia, Territory of Indiana on December 27, 1806.
+On November 27th, 1810, Bond married his distant cousin Achsah Bond, and they had two sons, Thomas Shadrach and Benjamin Nicodemus, as well as five daughters, Julia Rachel, Mary Achsah, Isabella Fell and two unnamed.
 Bond was elected Illinois' first Grand Master when the first Illinois Grand Lodge was constituted on December 11, 1822.

 Political career

 A Democratic-Republican, Bond was elected to the Indiana Territorial Council.
 After Illinois Territory was organized, he was elected to the United States House of Representatives.
 When Illinois was admitted to the Union, Bond was elected the first governor.
+His inauguration took place on October 6th, 1818, at the initial state capital of Kaskaskia.